erkanmalcokcom/erkanmalcokcom.github.io/content/bio.md

 Studying and self-learning is the best way to learn.
 I have been studying and learning for the last 10 years.
 Once you are good to read, and recognise patterns you can do any jobs you want.

 # My approach to learning
+When you start to answer a question, you will find another question.
+It would be best if you responded to that question to find another question.
+Learning connects dots; in the end, you need another dot to connect.
+This process will continue until you find a solution.
+It depends on your curiosity, determination, resources and problem size.
+Small bites are better than big bites.

 * No distractions.
 Focus on the task at hand.
 * Start with a question that leads to an answer.
 Do not stop questioning.
 * Having more experience will help you to discover a creative way.